What you can expect at an Italian citizenship appointment

 - The consular worker will make sure that there is an unbroken chain of Italian citizenship between you and your last Italian-born ancestor.

 - The Italian consulate will keep your original documents.
-If you want to keep your own personal records, order extra copies.
+So if you want to keep your own personal records, order extra copies.

-- The Italian consular officers can deny or prolong an application if it contains name or date discrepancies that they feel need addressing or amending.
+- The Italian consular officers can tell you to come back with further documentation if your records contain name or date discrepancies that they feel need addressing or amending.

 - You must fill out the appropriate consular forms 1-4 for your application.
 These forms are available on all of the consulate websites.
 You/your living ancestors will sign these forms at the consulate or before a notary before your Italian dual citizenship appointment.